ddockers/udemy_docker_k8/docker_production_workflow.md

 Steps attemped:
 - Amending the compose.yaml fole to edit the volume mapping.
 Under `volumes:`, changed `- .:/app` to `- ./src:/app`.
 App didn't work at all since build files are in frontend/
 - In compose.yaml, cchanged the name of app from `react-app` to `web` - still doesn't update in real time
+- To stop and kill the containers I ran `docker-compose down -v --rmi "all"` and ran `docker-compose up` again - same as above
+- I ran `docker-compose down -v --rmi "all"` and amended `- .:/app` to both `- .:/app:cached` and `- .:/app:delegated` (two separate tests) - same as above
+- I ran `docker-compose down -v --rmi "all"` then `docker-compose build --no-cache`, then `docker-compose up` - same as above

 ### (ignore since I'm not currently using Ubuntu)Troubleshooting for Windows
 The frontend directory needs to be copied from my local machine to Ubuntu.
 I have done this by: